Maria Mitchell became famous worldwide after becoming the first American to discover a comet.

 At the Seneca Falls Convention in 1848, the world's first women's rights convention, illustrious suffragists and feminists like Lucretia Mott and Elizabeth Cady Stanton took time to honor a groundbreaking scientist: Maria Mitchell, who had just become the first American and third woman in history to discover a comet!
 Mitchell would go on to become America's first professional female astronomer, and she used her newfound fame to advocate for scientific education for girls and women.
 "Does anyone suppose that any woman in all the ages has had a fair chance to show what she could do in science?" she asked.
 "Until able women have given their lives to investigation, it is idle to discuss the question of their capacity for original work."
 Or, as she wrote more pointedly in one of her journals, "better to be peering in the spectrograph than on the pattern of a dress."

-Born in Nantucket, Massachusetts in 1818, Mitchell was raised by Quaker parents who believed, contrary to the practice of the time, in giving girls the same quality of education as boys.
+Born in Nantucket, Massachusetts on August 1, 1818, Mitchell was raised by Quaker parents who believed, contrary to the practice of the time, in giving girls the same quality of education as boys.
 Her father, a school principal and hobby astronomer, encouraged her interest in science and astronomy.
 At age 12, she helped him calculate the exact timing of a solar eclipse, and by age 14, sailors trusted her to perform the astronomical calculations that helped them set their courses for long whaling journeys.
 Mitchell completed her education at age 16, and opened a school to train girls in science and math.
 A year later, she was offered a position at the Nantucket Atheneum and became the town's first librarian.

 During the twenty years she worked at the library, Mitchell continued her astronomical work at night.
 In the evenings, she and her father would climb to the roof of the Pacific Bank to get a good viewpoint for their astronomical observations.
 They would sweep the skies with a Dollond refracting telescope with three inches of aperture and a 46 inch focal length.
 Then on October 1, 1847, Mitchell spotted something no one had seen before.
 Comet 1847 VI (now called C/1847 T1) was a small, blurry streak in her lens, invisible to the naked eye and therefore uncharted by astronomers.